stefanosAgelastos/IaCexample/README.md

 aws_access_key_id = AKIARR7CRD7BJX7OBI42
 ```

-See the aws_secret_access_key is missing.
+I see that the aws_secret_access_key is missing.
 I edit the `credentials` with nano
-and now:
+and then:

 ```shell
 terraform apply